sqlbipro/math-garden/README.md

 MathGarden is a simple game which requires the user to enter a number by drawing on a canvas.
 The drawing is then processed by a trained TensorFlow model which returns the digit entered, or a message if the image painted on the canvas was not recognized or was incorrect.
 The web application can be found here:  https://sqlbipro.github.io/math-garden/

 An image of the TensorFlow graph with the first layer expanded, as well as some performance statistics for the model, from TensorBoard, follows.
-The model is a straightforward Multi Layer Perceptron Neural Network using data from the famous MNIST image dataset (https://en.wikipedia.org/wiki/MNIST_database)
+The model is a straightforward Multi Layer Perceptron Neural Network trained with data from the famous MNIST image dataset (https://en.wikipedia.org/wiki/MNIST_database)

 ![image](https://github.com/user-attachments/assets/6ec1b00a-0bc8-490d-8571-c97c4e9f8f52)